mwherman2000/neo-csharpcoe/competitions/NPCEntAppCompetitions/DrivingDotNetResurgenceWithNEOBlockchain.md

 * To learn more, checkout [[NEO Whitepaper](http://docs.neo.org/en-us/)]

+### Large Base of .NET and C# Developers

-### Large Base of .NET and C# Developers = Huge Opportunity to create Resurgence in the Enterprise Adoption of Microsoft Azure, .NET, Visual Studio and C#
+The Large Base of .NET and C# Developers = Huge Opportunity to create Resurgence in the Enterprise Adoption of Microsoft Azure, .NET, Visual Studio and C#.

 * Incremental technology education, training, and adoption